Kingdom of Loango

-The Kingdom of Loango (Note: (also Luangu, Luaangu, Lwaangu, Lwangu, Luango, Lwango, Luaango or Lwaango)) was a pre-colonial African Kongo state, during approximately the 16th to 19th centuries in what is now the western part of the Republic of the Congo, Southern Gabon and Cabinda.
+The Kingdom of Loango (Note: (also Luangu, Luaangu, Lwaangu, Lwangu, Luango, Lwango, Luaango or Lwaango)) was a state created by Kongo people during approximately the 16th to 19th centuries in what is now the western part of the Republic of the Congo, Southern Gabon and Cabinda.
 Situated to the north of the more powerful Kingdom of Kongo, at its height in the 17th century Loango influence extended from Cape St Catherine in the north to almost the mouth of the Congo River.
+Loango ceased to exist during the 1800s African colonization by European forces.

 Loango exported copper to the European market, and was a major producer and exporter of cloth.

-The English traveller Andrew Battel, when he was there in about 1610, recorded that the predecessor of the unnamed king ruling at that time was named "Gembe" or Gymbe (modernized as Njimbe), possibly the founder of the kingdom.
+The English traveller Andrew Battel, when he was there in about 1610, recorded that the predecessor of the unnamed king ruling at that time was "Gembe" or Gymbe (modernized as Njimbe), possibly the founder of the kingdom.
 With the death of King Buatu in 1787, the succession of leadership is uncertain.

 Name

 The inhabitants, who are a branch of the Bakongo, spoke a northern dialect of the Kikongo language also spoken in the Kingdom of Kongo.
+Although the Vili eventually became the dominant political group, the Kingdom of Loango also included the Yombe, Kunyi, Lumbu, and Babongo Pygmies.
 Missionaries who visited the Loango coast at the end of the nineteenth century often called the people of Loango Bafiote, and their language Fiote.
 Their ethnic name today is usually given as Vili or Bavili.
 This term is attested as early as the seventeenth century, where it was usually spelled "Mobili" (plural Mobilis).
 This term is from the singular form (Muvili today) pluralized according to the rules of Portuguese.

+The etymology of Loango remains uncertain.
+Frank Hagenbucher-Sacripanti states that “a state was established, which received the name Loango, a term denoting authority (Lwaangu: political command); the word ngo, meaning ‘panther’ in Kikongo and symbolizing strength and power, is said by some authors to be the origin of the term Kongo and of the many provincial and place names containing this syllable.
+It should be noted, however, that while this animal is called ngo in Kugni, it is called tchikummbu in Vili.”
+The term ngo is also attested in Kiyombe.
+Oral traditions collected during the twentieth century likewise refer to a common ancestress, Ngu Na, sometimes interpreted as a reference to the primordial forest.